alexandru-vladut/Envira/TO-DO.md

 - .arb localizations

 ## Login
+- live update errors in text field forms as user is typing
 - New UI for landing pages, PIN code pages and others
 - Sign in with Google